https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/opsoclonus-myoclonus-syndrome-dancing-eye-syndrome-omsdes/

 - neuroblastoma.

-How is opsoclonus myoclonus syndrome treated?
+How is OMS treated?

 The immune system is modulated by using a combination of medicines.
 Steroids are given either by mouth or in ‘pulses’ intravenously (into a vein), sometimes alongside another medicine such as rituximab.
 Rituximab removes some of the white blood cells in the body called B cells.
 Sometimes another medicine called cyclophosphamide is used instead of rituximab but this affects all types of blood cell.
 Intravenous immunoglobulin (IVIG), which damps down the immune system, may also be used.
-Treatment continues until the symptoms of opsoclonus myoclonus syndrome improve.
+Treatment continues until the symptoms of OMS improve.

 Who will be involved in your child’s care?